 “You’re going to have a good morning with your friends.
 I’ll stay until things are just right with them.”

 “I’m sorry this is hard.
-I will make sure your day goes well after this.”
+Your day will go well after this.”

 “Whatever scared you is over.
 It’s not going to happen again.”